-I am an assistant professor at OU Department of Physics and Astronomy.
+I am an associate professor at OU's Department of Physics and Astronomy.
 I enjoy observing the Universe from quiet places on top of 7-14 thousand feet high mountains in Arizona, Chile, Hawaii, and Texas.
 I received a PhD in Astronomy from UT Austin with a university-wide outstanding dissertation award.
 I worked as a Columbus Fellow at the Ohio State University and Spitzer Fellow at the Harvard-Smithsonian Center for Astrophysics.
 In 2011, I was awarded the Paul Hertelendy prize for my work on short period binary white dwarf stars.
 I am a member of the LSST Science Collaboration (Stars, Milky Way, and Local Volume) and the eLISA Ultra-Compact Binaries Working Group.
 I thank the NSF and NASA for supporting my research.

 Public Star Party

 Every Wednesday night while the university is in session, we are hosting a Free Public Star Party at OU's campus telescope.
-Here is the information on the Star Party.

 White Dwarfs Planets Supernovae